Hillsborough, North Carolina: Margaret Lane Cemetery

 Margaret Lane Cemetery, sometimes called the Old Slave Cemetery, first appears in written records in 1885.
 It is believed that Peter Brown Ruffin, a landowner and employer to the west of Hillsborough, bought the two 1 acre lots that comprise the cemetery from the town in 1854 to use as a burial ground.

 Historic Occoneechee Speedway Trail

 Occoneechee Speedway, just outside Hillsborough, was one of the first two NASCAR tracks to open in 1949.
 The track was made up of dirt.
 It is one of five tracks remaining from that inaugural season.
 Today, the site has been preserved as a trail.

 The Historic Occoneechee Speedway Trail (HOST) is a 3 mi-trail located on 44 acre at the site of the former Speedway.
-Bill France and the early founders of NASCAR bought land to build a 1 mi oval track at Hillsborough, but opposition from local religious leaders prevented the track from being built in the town.
+Bill France Sr. and the early founders of NASCAR bought land to build a 1 mi oval track at Hillsborough, but opposition from local religious leaders prevented the track from being built in the town.
 Instead, NASCAR officials moved their project to Alabama, where they built the large Talladega Superspeedway in Talladega.